NBISweden/AGAT/README.md

 The gff file is read and processed from its top to the end line by line without sanity check.
 This is memory efficient.

-## The AGAT parser - Standardisation to create GXF compliant to any tool
+## The AGAT parser - Standardisation to create GXF files compliant to any tool

 All tools with `agat_sp_` prefix will parse and slurps the entire data into a specific data structure called.
 Below you will find more information about peculiarity of the data structure,